BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 Why exactly does the hydroelectrical dam on the Rhine provoke nature whereas the temple doesn't?
 Is the manner in which beings reveal themselves to us meaningful only in Heidegger's terms, or can a rationale be provided for this meaning that simultaneously permits and even requires openness to *Being* beyond Heidegger's limits?
 In other words, can a scientific view enrich the mystery of the world?
-Richard Feynman, at least, seems to think so.
+The physicist Richard Feynman, at least, seems to think so.

 >I have a friend, who is an artist.
 And he is sometimes taken a view which I don't agree with very well.
 He hold up a flower and says: "Look how beautiful it is."
 And I agree.
 And he says: "I as an artist can see how beautiful that is but you as a scientist take this all apart and it becomes a doll thing."
 And I think he is kind of nutty.
 First of all the beauty that he sees is available to other people and to me too.
 I may not be quite as refined aesthetically as he is but I can appreciate the beauty of the flower.
 At the same time, I see much more about the flower than he sees.
 I can image cells in it; the complicated actions inside which also have a beauty.
-I mean it is not just beauty at this dimension of one centimeter, there is also beauty at a smaller dimensions; the inner structure also the processes; the fact that the colors and the flowers evolved in order to attract insects to pollinate it is interesting.
+I mean it is not just beauty at this dimension of one centimeter, there is also beauty at smaller dimensions; the inner structure also the processes; the fact that the colors and the flowers evolved in order to attract insects to pollinate it is interesting.
 It means that insects can see the color.
 It adds a question: does this aesthetic sense also exist in lower forms?
 Why is it aesthetic?
 All kinds of interesting questions which the science knowledge only adds to the excitement and mystery in the aura of a flower; it only adds.
 I don't understand how it subtracts. -- Richard Feynman

 It would be foolish to advocate for a return to some mythical naturalistic past or some elusive authenticity.
 This would only lead to disillusionment because such authenticity was never present to begin with.